DannyGilligan/chocelegance-resubmission/README.md

 <summary> <i>Javascript</i> </summary>
 <br>

-All Javascript code blocks were passed through the [JSHint validator](https://jshint.com/).
+All Javascript code blocks were passed through the [JSHint validator](https://jshint.com/) (with the exception of the Mailchimp script).
 Results below:
 <br><br>
 <table>